 Philp (1982) assembled 18 tetrad records for 1971-80, mostly in the west and south west of the county.
 It was then regarded as rather rare in damp meadows and on roadsides.
 However, by the 1991-2005 survey of Philp (2010) it was even rarer, with a decline of 61% to seven tetrads, and the cluster in the south west (the earlier survey had five tetrad records in TQ44) no longer appearing.
-The position in relation to 2010-17 records is even more concerning: there are only four tetrad records (equivalent to six monads).
-Of these, the sole East Kent record (near Little Chart Forstal) is a garden throw-out in a country lane.
-The best native sites are in Avery's Wood, Tunbridge Wells, generally abundant as non-flowering plants in flushes on stream valley slopes in shady woodland.
+The position in relation to 2010-19 recording is even more concerning: there are only six records.
+At least a couple are obviously planted or thrown out; and none is a continuation of a presumed native site.